dbc2201/SectionOInheritance/src/inheritance/README.md

 It can be done in the same class.
 It can be done in a pair of parent class and child class.

+### Method Overriding:
+We can change the behaviour of a method of the parent class by overriding it in the child class.

+1. The signature of the method should be exactly same, including the parameter list.
+2. We can only override a method of the parent class, inside a child class.